 Rich Source of Vitamins

 Peppers, particularly the brightly colored ones are loaded with essential vitamins.
-Vitamin C, known for its immune-boosting properties, is abundant in peppers, serving your body fight off infections and maintaining healthy skin.
+L-ascorbic acid, acknowledged for its resistant helping homes, is bountiful in peppers, serving your frame push back diseases and maintaining up with sound pores and skin.

 Antioxidant Boost